kyma-incubator/compass/docs/compass/03-api-packages.md

 This schema cannot be modified by user.
 We validate this JSON schema against internal JSON schema, similarly to `scenarios` LabelDefinition.

-### Assumptions

-- API or Event Definition can be a part of API Package only within the same Application entity.
-- API Package name doesn't have to be unique within tenant.

 ### Pros